By the Gracious Vegan

 Add the liquid, stir, turn the heat to medium, and heat until the mixture is bubbly and thick, about 3-5 minutes.

-Remove the mixture from the heat and pour it into a deep dish 9-10” pie dish.
+Remove the mixture from the heat and pour it into a deep dish 9-10” pie dish or large horizontal casserole dish.

 For the potato topping: Add potatoes to a large pot and cover with water.
 Bring to a boil, then lower heat and simmer, covered, for 15 minutes until just tender.
 Remove from heat and drain.

-4 russet potatoes, peeled and cut into 1-inch chunks.
+1.5 pounds russet potatoes (about 4 medium), peeled and cut into 1-inch chunks.

 Put the potatoes in your mixer’s bowl.
 With the regular paddle, mix the potatoes by themselves for 1 minute at Speed 2.